Synternet/pubsub-js/README.md

 The JavaScript SDK for Data Layer offers the following features:

-- **Subscribe to Existing Data Streams**: Easily subscribe to pre-existing data streams within the Syntropy Data Layer.
+- **Subscribe to Existing Data Streams**: Easily subscribe to pre-existing data streams within the Synternet Data Layer.
 Stay updated with real-time data insights and leverage them in your JavaScript applications.

 - **Publish New Data Streams**: Create and publish your own data streams directly from your applications.
 Share data with other participants in the Data Layer, enabling collaboration and innovation.